Cross-domain Neural Pitch and Periodicity Estimation: Periodicity estimation with statistical pitch estimators

 \textbf{Method one (\textit{max})} is a simple, domain-agnostic baseline approach that takes the maximum posterior probability over the pitch bins in each time frame.

 \textbf{Method two (\textit{entropy})} is our novel method that derives periodicity from the entropy of the categorical posterior distribution.
-The entropy is scaled to the range $\left[ 0, 1 \right]$ by dividing by $\ln P$---the maximum entropy of a categorical distribution with $P$ categories---and subtracted from 1 (i.e., low entropy indicates high periodicity).
+The periodicity is scaled to the range $\left[ 0, 1 \right]$ by dividing by $\ln P$---the maximum entropy of a categorical distribution with $P$ categories---and subtracted from 1 (i.e., low entropy indicates high periodicity).

-Unlike Viterbi decoding, our entropy-based method makes no domain-specific assumptions, such as a bounded pitch velocity.
 Unlike the direct prediction method of Gfeller et al.~\cite{gfeller2020spice}, our method requires no additional loss functions or modifications to the neural network architecture.
 This reduces complexity and improves training and inference speed.
 Unlike baseline method one (\textit{max}), our entropy-based method can elegantly handle polyphony.
 Consider a peak-normalized sine wave with a frequency within the range of the pitch estimator.
 This signal should produce a periodicity of one.
 Now, add another sine wave at a different frequency also within the range of the estimator, so that the posterior distribution produced by the model has two peaks.
 The resulting signal should still have a periodicity of one.
 Method one (\textit{max}) produces a periodicity of 0.5, while our proposed entropy-based method produces a periodicity of $1 -\frac{1}{\ln{P}} (2 \times 0.5 \times \ln 0.5)$.
 For our proposed $P = 1440$, this produces a periodicity of 0.905.
-As $P$ approaches infinity, the periodicity approaches one, as desired.
+In this example, as $P$ approaches infinity, the periodicity approaches one, as desired.